Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.4

-Memory Bandwidth: Bandwidth is the maximum amount of data (in units of MB per second) that can be transported across the external memory interface in one second.
-It's calculated by multiplying the card's bus width by its memory speed.
-In the case of DDR memory, it should be multiplied by 2 again.
-If DDR5, multiply by 4 instead.
+Memory Bandwidth: Memory bandwidth is the max amount of information (measured in megabytes per second) that can be transferred across the external memory interface in one second.
+It's calculated by multiplying the interface width by the speed of its memory.
+If it uses DDR RAM, it must be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
 The higher the memory bandwidth, the better the card will be in general.
-It especially helps with AA, High Dynamic Range and high resolutions.
+It especially helps with AA, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied per second.
-This is calculated by multiplying the total number of texture units of the card by the core clock speed of the chip.
-The higher the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels per second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied per second.
+This is calculated by multiplying the total amount of texture units of the card by the core clock speed of the chip.
+The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in a second.

-Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card could possibly write to its local memory in a second - measured in millions of pixels per second.
-The number is worked out by multiplying the amount of ROPs by the the core speed of the card.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel output rate is also dependant on quite a few other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to reach the max fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels the video card can possibly write to its local memory per second - measured in millions of pixels per second.
+The number is worked out by multiplying the amount of ROPs by the the card's clock speed.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel rate also depends on quite a few other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.

 Display Prices